thriveweb/sailinginparadise/content/pages/about.md

       content: Nick is a super fun skipper with over 20 years of commercial boating experience.
 With a background in diving he loves being on and in the water.
 When he isn't sailing he can be found restoring yachts and caring for his adorable Jack Russel.
-He's a bit of comedian so you'll have some good laughs with Nick on board!
+He's a bit of a comedian so you'll have some good laughs with Nick on board!
     - image: https://ucarecdn.com/54aaf577-8bb8-4aa0-91c4-0fae994fec1e/-/preview/-/enhance/10/
       name: Peggy
       title: Cruise Hostess